-In-Mould gel-coating with a Silicone shim (IMS) [5] involves placing the reinforcement material and a silicone membrane into the mould before introducing resin that permeates the reinforcement material on one side of the membrane.
+In-Mould gel-coating with a Silicone shim (IMS) involves placing the reinforcement material and a silicone membrane into the mould, before introducing resin to the reinforcement material on one side of the membrane.
 The mould is then opened to remove the membrane before infusing a gel coating material into the space previously occupied by the membrane.

-This paper reports experiments to develop the IMS process using a double glass plate mould to simulate Resin Transfer Moulding (RTM) of a flat plate and a complex double tetrahedron mould tool with Resin Infusion under Flexible Tooling with no flow medium (RIFT I) [6] to produce the component (Figure 1).
+The experiments for the IMS process used (a) a double glass plate mould to simulate Resin Transfer Moulding (RTM) of a flat plate and (b) a complex double tetrahedron (DT) mould tool with Resin Infusion under Flexible Tooling with no flow medium (RIFT I) to produce the component (Figure 1).